cvogt/cbt/README.txt

 major refactors is concurrently building / downloading dependencies and running tests.
 Right now it is sequential.

-SBT in comparison goes a step further and is conceptually able to also run tasks within single project to run concurrently.
-If I wanted to do that in CBT, it would require an API change.
-I would need to make tasks Monads, which means wrapper types and comprehensions everywhere.
-That would complicate ease of use and I am actually skeptical about the benefit.
-How often to you need to run tasks in parallel within a single project?
-"compile" happens before "package" before "publish".

 CBT allows tasks to lazily depend on other tasks.
 SBT currently does not, because it uses an Applicative, not a Monad, so task dependencies are eager.